 Level 2: Inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3: Inputs are unobservable inputs for the asset or liability.
+Level 3:Inputs are unobservable inputs for the asset or liability.

-The following table presents information about our financial assets measured at fair value on a recurring basis, based on the three-tier fair value hierarchy:
+The following tables present information about the Company's financial assets measured at fair value on a recurring basis, based on the three-tier fair value hierarchy: